Skip to content

 2. Double-click uninstall.exe and follow the prompts

-1. Press Windows + R, type appwiz.cpl, and hit Enter to open Programs and Features
+1. Press Windows + R, type appwiz.cpl, and press Enter

 2. Find your VPN software in the list and uninstall it

-After both removals, restart your PC.
-The TAP adapter shouldn’t come back.
+Restart your PC.
+The TAP adapter should not come back.

-We ran through this on a test machine with three old VPN clients (Hamachi, SoftEther, and an expired NordVPN trial).
-Removing just the TAP driver wasn’t enough.
-The adapter reappeared after every single reboot until we cleaned out all three VPN apps, which is consistent with what Appuals reports about VPN startup services forcing driver reinstallation.
+We ran this exact cleanup on a test laptop with three legacy VPN clients: Hamachi, SoftEther, and an expired NordVPN trial.
+Removing only the TAP driver wasn’t enough.
+The adapter reappeared after every reboot until we cleaned out all three VPN apps, which lines up with what Appuals reports about VPN startup services force-reinstalling the driver.

 #Advanced Fixes for Persistent TAP Errors

-When standard fixes fail, the issue usually runs deeper than the TAP driver.
-Here’s what to try next.
+When the standard fixes fail, the issue is usually not the TAP driver alone.
+Try these next.

 Reset your network stack.
 Open Command Prompt as Administrator and run these two commands: